-The Emergency Resource Providers Support Scheme (EmRePSS) is an insurance program that covers an organisation or an individual who provides their equipment, labour or professional services to a tasking agencies during eligible emergencies.
+The Emergency Resource Providers Support Scheme (EmRePSS) is an insurance program that covers an organisation or an individual who provides their equipment, labour or professional services to a tasking agency during eligible emergencies.

 VMIA developed EmRePSS, in conjunction with the Office of the Emergency Services Commissioner, to ease the impact of insurable losses (property and legal) on private resource providers.